czmole/personal-blog/content/posts/2020-04-16-how-to-get-distinct-values-from-an-array-of-objects-in-javascript.md

 ```javascript
 let unique = [...new Map(list.map(item => [item['group'], item])).values()];
 ```

+You can see the results in the same [codepen snippet](https://codepen.io/czmole/pen/bGVpByG?editors=0012).

 In terms of performance, in the same thread that I found these solutions you can see a comparison on using dictionary approach vs map and filter.